purdiea/Git-Intro/README.md

  Pushing changes to online.
 You specify the [repository] and [branch] in the git push command.
 Since I didn't create a second branch of this repo, the branch is master.
 I think the default repository name is origin but I'm not sure about that...
  >git push origin master

+ And now you've edited your first GitHub repo!

+ You can also update your local copy by pulling the file over again.
+This is important if someone else modified and pushed their version of the repo while you were working on your local copy.
+ > git pull origin master